WaylonWalker/waylonwalker.com/pages/blog/how-i-deploy-2022.md

 Twitter is a great networking tool, but it's rare to see anything more than a few hours old.

+## I want to own my content

+No one can take my domain or shut down the platform that my content is on.

+## Some of my Stats

+* 48 Google top 10 ranking pages
+* 6500 monthly clicks on google
+* 12k page monthly views

+> from ahrefs and google search console

 ## [Learn In Public](https://www.swyx.io/learn-in-public/)

 I'm creating learning exhaust.